newsnowlabs/runcvm/README.md

 ## Legals

-This project (known as "DKVM"), comprising the files in this Git repository, is copyright 2022 NewsNow Publishing Limited and contributors.
+This project (known as "DKVM"), comprising the files in this Git repository (but excluding files containing a conflicting copyright notice and licence), is copyright 2022 NewsNow Publishing Limited and contributors.

 DKVM is an open-source project licensed under the Apache License, Version 2.0